stratoserp/stratoserp_base/themes/stratoserp_theme/README.md

-# Stratos ERP theme
+# StratosERP theme

-This repository contains the basic drupal theme for the Stratos ERP project.
+This repository contains the basic drupal theme for the StratosERP project.

-To install Stratos ERP, follow the quickstart guide here: https://github.com/singularo/stratos-drupal-project/blob/8.x/QUICKSTART.md
+To install StratosERP, follow the quickstart guide here: https://github.com/singularo/stratos-drupal-project/blob/8.x/QUICKSTART.md